This article contains the following information

 A subscriber alert pop up will appear before taking you to the email composer.
 Click here to learn more about subscriber alerts.
 Once you send your email, a copy of the message will appear in each person's contact log.

 There was a lot of information in this article, and we hope you found it useful.
-If you have any questions, please contact your regional field staff.
+If you have any questions, please contact your School Partnerships Coordinator staff person.
 Any feedback about this article can be sent to askAFS@afsusa.org.
 Thank you!